open-amt-cloud-toolkit/mps/docs/Tutorials/allowlist.md

-## Using Whitelist with MPS
+## Using an Allowlist with MPS

  #### Add/Modify guids.json

-If *usewhitelist* is set to *true* in the config.json file, add a guids.json file in the *private* directory to whitelist those Intel&reg; AMT GUIDs that are allowed to connect to MPS.
+If *use_allowlist* is set to *true* in the config.json file, add a guids.json file in the *private* directory to allowlist those Intel&reg; AMT GUIDs that are allowed to connect to MPS.

-Use **guids.json.example** as a reference to create the guids.json and populate it with guids for whitelisting.
-This file is used to simulate whitelisting based on Intel&reg; AMT GUIDs.
+Use **guids.json.example** as a reference to create the guids.json and populate it with guids to allowlist.
+This file is used to simulate allowlisting based on Intel&reg; AMT GUIDs.

 For information on how to obtain GUIDs, see [GUIDs in Intel&reg; AMT](#guids-in-intel-amt).